 Ports are access points connected to your domain.
-Certain tools and functions will operate on specific ports.
+Certain tools and functions will operate on specific email ports, which is why it’s good to check them.
 This offers a level of security and makes accessing those tools possible.

 Email can operate on various ports depending on what you’re trying to accomplish.
-For example, POP3 is a common port for email on servers running on port 110 which do not have an SSL certificate installed.
-It operates on port 110.
+For example, POP3 is a common port for email on servers running on port 110, which does not have an SSL certificate installed.

 Accessing your email from the web, though, is a bit different.
 Instead of worrying about POP3 and SMTP ports, you can access the email system directly from your browser.

 In this tutorial, I’m going to go over some of the most common ports and issues you may have while using them.